What Is Thought Blocking And How Can It Be Treated?

 How Is Thought Blocking Diagnosed?

-Thought blocking is very different from other short-term lapses in thinking.
+Thought blocking is different from other short-term lapses in thinking.
 When diagnosing episodes of genuine thought blocking, mental health professionals must be certain they are eliminating other possible causes of thought interruption.
-Many other conditions include symptoms that mimic thought blocking including:
+Many other conditions include symptoms that mimic thought blocking.
+Let's take a deeper look.

 As you can see, identifying conditions where thought blocking is present, and eliminating other sources of thought interruption is a complex process.
 However, once the cause of thought blocking is identified, there are many things we can do to limit its effects.